AlexMog/Onset-MogZones/README.md

 --- Deletes a zone
 --- @param zoneId number The ID of the zone to delete MogZones.DeleteZone(zoneId)
----  Creates a zone
---- @param shape table The shape to use to create the zone MogZones.CreateZone(shape)
 --- Check if a player collides with a specific zone MogZones.PlayerCollidesWithZone(player, zoneId)
---- Creates a new rectangle shape MogZones.NewRectangleShape(x, y, width, height)
+--- Creates a new rectangle shaped zone MogZones.NewRectangleZone(x, y, width, height)
---- Creates a point shape
+--- Creates a zone of with and height 1 MogZones.NewPointZone(x, y)
-MogZones.NewPointShape(x, y)
---- Creates a circle shape
+--- Creates a circle shaped zone MogZones.NewCircleZone(x, y, radius)
-MogZones.NewCircleShape(x, y, radius)
---- Creates a custom polygon.
+--- Creates a custom polygon zone.
 Each point of the polygon is assumed to followup.
 --- In this example, x,y are the position of a point, x1,y1 from another point, etc.
-MogZones.NewPolygonShape(x,y, x1,y1, x2,y2, ...)
+MogZones.NewPolygonZone(x,y, x1,y1, x2,y2, ...)
 ```